PADDLE GEORGIA FREQUENTLY ASKED QUESTIONS

 What about boats?
 And, what do I need to bring?

 You are responsible for bringing a canoe, kayak, paddleboard or other person-powered vessel, paddles and a personal floatation device.
 Georgia River Network has a small fleet of rental kayaks and you can reserve these boats when you register (rentals include paddle and PFD).
 You can also rent from local outfitters near our river destination.
-See our list of outfitters to find an outfitter near your home or secure your rental boat from one of the Flint River river listed below.
-Also bring standard camping gear including a tent and personal items.
-Camp gear is limited to 40 pounds and two bags per person.
+See our list of outfitters to find an outfitter.
+Also bring standard camping gear including a tent and personal items for our overnight adventures.
 Your boat should be of a size and weight that you and another person can carry.
-No camp stoves or fuel are permitted.
-If you need to rent a vessel for the trip, try the following outfitters located near our route:

 Where do we camp?